collective/transmogrifier/docs/transmogrifier.rst

 support such targeting should prefer such section specific keys over those only using the blueprint name.

-The collective.transmogrifier.utils module has a handy utility method called ``defaultKeys`` that'll generate these keys for you for easy matching:
+The transmogrifier.utils module has a handy utility method called ``defaultKeys`` that'll generate these keys for you for easy matching:

-    >>> from collective.transmogrifier import utils
+    >>> from transmogrifier import utils
     >>> keys = utils.defaultKeys('acme.transmogrifier.fileloader',
     ...                          'imageloader1', 'filename')
     >>> pprint.pprint(keys)